et-com/etcom/lessons/github/github-pages.md

 The gist, you can create and host a static website on GitHub.

 *What's static?*
-Static means the pages are not dynamically updated via a backend database, however, you can use JavaScript and other client-side technlogies to create great interactions.
+Static means the pages are not dynamically updated via a database, however, you can use JavaScript and other client-side technologies to create great interactions.

 ## What do you need to use GitHub Pages?